hjwylde/gradle-whiley-plugin/README.md

 ### Running the example

-Because the Whiley language compiles to Java Bytecode, the plugin can be combined with other Java compatible plugins like '[application](http://www.gradle.org/docs/current/userguide/application_plugin.html "The Application Plugin")'.
-Simply use the plugin like you would and call the 'run' task from Gradle (execute '_gradle run_' in the commandline, or '_gradlew :example-verifiable:run_' from the root project if all you're doing is cloning this repository).
+Because the Whiley language compiles to Java Bytecode, the plugin can be combined with other Java compatible plugins like [application](http://www.gradle.org/docs/current/userguide/application_plugin.html "The Application Plugin").
+Simply use the plugin like you would and call the _run_ task from Gradle (execute _gradle run_ in the terminal, or _gradlew :example-verifiable:run_ from the root project if all you're doing is cloning this repository).

 ## Source set properties